How To Reupholster A Chair Seat Cushion: Easy No Sew Method

 My desk chair has been reupholstered several times, and I decided it needed another update.
-Since I had some farmhouse-style stripe fabric left over from another project, I decided to give the chair a farmhouse flair.
+Since I had some farmhouse-style stripe fabric left over from another project, I decided to give the chair some farmhouse flair.

 Here’s how easy it is to do.

-Remove the Chair Seat cushion
+How To Remove the Chair Seat Cushion

 Most chairs of this type have a wooden chair bottom that is screwed from underneath and easily removed with a screwdriver.